dempsas/website/README.md

-My Website Source
+#My Website Source

-Simple one pager, Jquery nav, HTML5
+##Simple one page layout with a fixed header for jquery navigation

+Colors and content and easily be swapped for template to be reused.
 ========